Ad Block Detected!

 image of a queue

-Now you enqueue all the connecting nodes of B which is node C.
+Now you enqueue all the connecting nodes of B.

 image of a queue

-Finally we enqueue all of node C's neighbours.
-E is enqueued
+Finally, we enqueue all of node C's neighbors.
+E is enqueued.

 image of a queue

-Since E has no neighbouring nodes, C is dequeued along with E since it too has no neighbours that haven't already been visited.
+Since E has no neighboring nodes, C is dequeued along with E since it too has no neighbors that haven't already been visited.

 image of a queue